Yamanto suburb profile

 Yamanto demographics

 Yamanto, located in the Ipswich region of Queensland, is a suburb that offers a blend of suburban comfort and accessibility to urban amenities.
-With a population of 4,971, it is a community that balances family life with the conveniences of modern living.
-The median age of 35 suggests a youthful yet mature population, with many residents likely to be young families or professionals seeking a quieter lifestyle away from the hustle and bustle of larger cities.
+With a population of 4,971, it is a community that balances family life with convenience.
+The median age of 35 suggests a youthful yet mature population, likely comprising young families and professionals who appreciate the suburb's family-friendly environment and proximity to essential services.

 Yamanto infrastructure, key developments and investment opportunities